signal18/docs.signal18.io/03.usage/02.http/docs.md

 ![mrmdash](/images/http.png)

-> Starting with **replication-manager 2.1** the http client can be secured via navigation to the https api port, this offer encryption on the wire and JWT tokens for identity tracking.
+> Starting with **replication-manager 2.1** the http client can be secured via navigation to the https api port https://localhost:10005., this offer encryption on the wire and JWT tokens for identity tracking.
 The default credential is the apiUser credential so admin:repman but can be change per cluster.